Tencent invests in DJI-backed agritech startup FJ Dynamics – TechCrunch

 “Our society is turning to improve productivity, which ushers in growth opportunities for enterprise services,” said Jeffrey Li, managing partner of Tencent’s investment unit, at a speech in April.
 “In the U.S., a considerable amount of venture capital and private equity fundings go towards enterprise-focused companies; but in China, enterprised-focused businesses take up only a small share of deals compared to consumer-facing companies.
 The pivot to industries takes time.”

-Registered in China, FJ Dynamics claims to have R&D centers in China, Sweden, and the Netherlands.
+Registered in China, FJ Dynamics claims to have R&D centers in China, Sweden and the Netherlands.